smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 .. rubric:: Node keywords

-Several keywords are used when parsing :token:`node_value`.
+Several keywords are used when parsing :token:`smithy:node_value`.

 * ``true``: The value is treated as a boolean ``true``
 * ``false``: The value is treated as a boolean ``false``